Store dry arugula in an open container with a paper towel over it. Do not wash until ready to eat!

 Store in an open container with a damp paper towel over them.

-Store the greens in a closed container with a damp paper towel.
+Store the green tops separately in a closed container with a damp paper towel.

 Wash and drain spinach before you store it.
 Store spinach in an open container, loosely wrapped in paper towels.
 Store in the crisper drawer of the fridge.
 Spinach likes it cool!